exoscale/karpenter-provider-exoscale/README.md

 - **Providers**: Instance, Instance Type, Pricing, User Data
 - **Features**: Drift detection, self-healing, secure bootstrapping, cost optimization

+## Configuration

+Karpenter Exoscale implementation requires some configuration to work properly.

+Here is the required environment variables:
+* `CLUSTER_NAME`: Name of your Kubernetes cluster.
+It will be used to filter nodes in Exoscale APIs.
+* `CLUSTER_DNS_IP`: DNS IP of your Kubernetes cluster.
+It will be setup in Kubelet configuration.
+* `CLUSTER_DOMAIN`: Domain name of your Kubernetes cluster.
+It will be setup in Kubelet configuration.
+* `EXOSCALE_API_KEY`: Your Exoscale API key
+* `EXOSCALE_API_SECRET`: Your Exoscale API secret
+* `EXOSCALE_ZONE`: SKS zone hosting your SKS cluster

+Only if out-of-cluster:
+* `KUBECONFIG`: Path to your kubeconfig file.

 ## License

 Apache License 2.0